 Start with these four basic goals for every warm-up, as outlined by the National Strength and Conditioning Association.

 - Loosen up: Warm your joints, muscles, and prep your body for exercise with mobility movements.

 - Get your heart pumping: Increased heart thumping warms up your muscles and switches on your nervous system.

 - Do dynamic stretches: Stretch your warm muscles, but don’t hold it.
 Remember: Static stretching during a warm-up hinders your performance.
 Instead, do dynamic stretching, which involves continuously moving through a range of motion.

 - Practice: Practicing the movement patterns teaches muscle memory (a.k.a. neuromuscular adaptation) and continues to prepare your body for action.

-George T. Edelman works with the USA National swimming team and has developed a 15 step on-deck active warm-up plan!
+George T. Edelman works with the USA National swimming team and has developed a 5-step dynamic warmup plan!
 A dynamic warm-up should be done before workouts and competition.
 These movements can even be done between races when there is no warm-up pool available.